ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/apache-windows-new.md

 <img src="https://raw.githubusercontent.com/ladybirdweb/faveo-server-images/master/_docs/installation/providers/enterprise/windows-images/Win-Apache-Images/Apache-Window-1.png" alt="" style=" width:500px ; height:250px ">

 - Extract its contents of the zip file to a suitable location on your Windows server to be configured.
-It is recommended to extract the contents in the <code>C drive</code> of the server.
+It is recommended to extract the contents in the <code><b>C drive</b></code> of the server.

 <img src="https://raw.githubusercontent.com/ladybirdweb/faveo-server-images/master/_docs/installation/providers/enterprise/windows-images/apache3.png" alt="" style=" width:500px ; height:250px ">